derekerdmann/website/src/tk/anh-e-11-blaster/2015-1-7-getting-started.md

 <aside class="extra-info">
     <img src="/images/tools/dremel-engraving-bit.jpg" alt="Dremel engraving bit" />
     <span class="caption">Most of my grinding was done with the Dremel
     engraving bit.
-It's a small cutting head, but most kits should already have one of these.</span>
+The cutting head is a bit small, but they are in most starter kits.</span>
 </aside>

 ![Stock piece with inside ground away][stockgrind1]